Holographic superconductivity of a critical Fermi surface: The model

-as well as $F^{\dagger}$ with $c$ replaced by $c^{\dagger}$\cite{Esterlis2019}.
-For details of this derivation, consult the appendix\cite{SM}.
-The usage of these bilocal fields will be very helpful for our formulation of a holographic theory\cite{Das2003}.
-Eqn.\eqref{eq:bilocal} and \eqref{eq:bilocalF} are enforced via Lagrange-multiplier fields $\Sigma$, $\Pi$, and $\Phi$ that depend on the same coordinates.
-This allows writing the disorder-averaged interaction term as
+as well as $F^{\dagger}$ with $c$ replaced by $c^{\dagger}$~\cite{Esterlis2019}.
+The usage of these bilocal fields will be very helpful for our formulation of a holographic theory.
+Eqn.~\eqref{eq:bilocal} and \eqref{eq:bilocalF} are enforced via Lagrange-multiplier fields $\Sigma$, $\Pi$, and $\Phi$ that depend on the same set of coordinates.
+This allows writing the averaged interaction term of the action as

-${\rm tr}$ stands for the trace over spin indices, hats refer to matrices in spin space, and $\int_{x}=\int d^{2}\boldsymbol{x}d\tau$.
-Now the original fermions and bosons can be integrated out, yielding a theory exclusively in terms of bilocal fields:
+${\rm tr}$ stands for the trace over spin indices, hats refer to matrices in spin space, and $\int_{x}=\int d^{2}\boldsymbol{x}d\tau$ stands for the integration over the $2+1$ coordinates.
+Now, the original fermions and bosons can be integrated out, yielding a theory exclusively in terms of bilocal fields: